 There are an abundance of studies showing favorable results for intermittent fasting in terms of weight loss, but why?

-Here’s a little snippet behind how intermittent fasting works:
+Here’s a little snippet behind how intermittent fasting works for weight loss:

 When your body is in the fed state, it operates differently to when it’s in the fasted state.
 That is, after you’ve consumed a meal, your body will absorb and metabolize what you’ve ingested in order to convert it to a readily available source of energy (ATP) capable of fuelling your cells.
 This business of turning food into ATP is actually pretty costly in terms of energy!
 This is why you may hear people refer to the ‘rest and digest’ state and why people prefer to exercise on an empty stomach so that energy is directed to their muscles rather than their digestive system.